mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 One pitfall however is that the embeddings produced are specific to the embedding model used.
 In our example, if OpenAI ever removed ADA 002, then the embeddings would need to be performed again for every document.

-## GenAI for personal use
+## LLMs for personal use

-Although this tutorial is mostly centered around closed, commercial LLMs, it's also possible to make use of local LLMs running on your computer.
+Although this tutorial is mostly centered around OpenAI which is a closed, hosted, commercial LLMs, it's also possible to make use of local LLMs running on your computer.
 It's entirely offline and private, so the only cost is your own hardware and electricity.
 Several models have been released, and it's a pretty busy space as there's so much activity.

 Some examples of local LLMs are: LLaMa2, Stable Beluga and Mistral.
 There are a variety of ways to run them, and the best way to get started is with [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui).